dgcfung/blogger-2020/README.md

 ## MVP

 Blogger 2020's Minimum Viable Product will feature a Full-stack application featuring a back-end built on Rails and front-end built on react.
 The app will feature User Authentication login with full CRUD controller capabilities for users.

+## Backend MVP
+The main feature of the backend will be User Authentication.
 The built out server will use RESTful JSON endpoints with self-created data.
 The database will include one user table and two additional tables of posts and comments.
 Users & posts will have a 1:m relationship and posts and comments will have 1:m relationship.

+## Frontend MVP

+The frontend will have 8 components of Login, createUser, Profile, Posts, Contact Blogger, About Blogger, Header, and Footer.
+It take data the Rails backend and parse them onto the page.
+It will also use React Router to route.
+Frontend will indicate index or show actions to indicate when a user is logged in or not.

+The front end will also allow for full CRUD capabilities to create, update, and delete posts.
+CSS styling will be included for a responsive page to suit mobile and desktop.

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.